-You could also be eligible to apply for other substantive onshore visas if a member of your family unit that was included on your SHEV application meets the SHEV pathway requirements and that family member is included, or has included you, in any substantive onshore visa application.
+You could also be able to apply for other visas in Australia if a member of your family unit that was included on your SHEV application meets the SHEV pathway requirements and that family member is included, or has included you, in any visa application.

 Note: The list of areas participating in SHEV arrangements could change, so we recommend that you monitor our website for information about the postcodes that are part of